-Students taking Health Enhancement classes must wear the approved PHS PE uniform.
-The uniform consists of Purple Pirate Shorts and a Gray Pirate T-shirt.
+Students taking Health Enhancement classes must wear the approved PMS PE uniform.
+The uniform consists of a Gray or Purple Pirate T-shirt.
 Uniforms will be distributed during the PE class.
 Students who need replacement uniforms may be charged a fee.
 Gym clothing should be brought to the gym area and stored in a gym locker only during assigned Health Enhancement class time.